GeorgeWebDevCy/softone-woocommerce-integration/README.txt

 2. This is the second screen shot

 == Changelog ==

+= 1.8.10 =
+* Added the SoftOne handshake fields to login requests to prevent authentication failures when the API requires company information.

 = 1.8.9 =
 * Fixed product imports assigning every item to the default WooCommerce category by preserving the full SoftOne category hierarchy.